-- I Incomplete: Indicates that the student has done passing work in the course but that part of the work is, for good and acceptable reason, not complete at the end of the term.
+I - Incomplete: Indicates that the student has done passing work in the course but that part of the work is, for good and acceptable reason, not complete at the end of the term.
 Failure to make up the omitted work satisfactorily before the final examination period of the following semester (not including summer sessions) converts the "I" to an "F".
 When the work is satisfactorily completed within the allotted time the "I" is converted to whatever grade the student has earned.
-(If instructors wish to extend the "I" grade beyond the following semester for which the student is registered must notify, prior to the end of the semester they must notify the Student Services Office in writing of the extension and indicate the date of its termination.
-It is the responsibility of the student to make arrangements to make up the incomplete work.
-The faculty member should submit the new grade to the Student Services Office by completing a Grade Change Form.) - iP In Progress: Indicates that the student has not completed the scheduled course work during the term because the nature of the course does not permit completion within a single term, such as work towards a thesis. - PI Permanent Incomplete: Indicates that the student's instructor and the instructor's dean have for special reason authorized the change of an incomplete ("I") to a permanent incomplete ("PI"). - W Withdraw: Indicates that the student registered for the course but withdrew officially sometime after the second week of the term. - NGR No Grade Reported: Indicates that, at the time grades were processed for the present issue of the record, no grade had been reported by the instructor. - INV Invalid: Indicates the grade reported by the instructor for the course was improperly noted and thus unacceptable for proper processing.
+(If instructors wish to extend the "I" grade beyond the following semester for which the student is registered must notify, prior to the end of the semester they must notify the Student Services Office in writing of the student to make arrangements to make up the incomplete work.
+The faculty member should submit the new grade to the Student Services Office by completing a Grade Change Form.)

+IP - In Progress: Indicates that the student has not completed the scheduled course work during the term because the nature of the course does not permit completion within a single term, such as work towards a thesis.

+PI - Permanent Incomplete: Indicates that the student's instructor and the instructor's dean have for special reason authorized the change of an incomplete ("I") to a permanent incomplete ("PI").

+W - Withdraw: Indicates that the student registered for the course but withdrew officially sometime after the second week of the term.

+NGR - No Grade Reported: Indicates that, at the time grades were processed for the present issue of the record, no grade had been reported by the instructor.

+INV - Invalid: Indicates the grade reported by the instructor for the course was improperly noted and thus unacceptable for proper processing.